Adapting, Fast and Slow: On Few-Shot Transportability of Compositions: Detailed model architecture

 \subsubsection{Input representation and positional encoding}

 \textbf{Input sequences}: Sequences of integer token IDs from $\cV = \{0, 1, \ldots, 9\}$.

-\textbf{Positional encoding} (\texttt{PositionalEncoding} class): Each token at position $(i, j)$ where $i$ is the sequence position and $j$ is the domain ID is mapped to a dense vector representation using: \begin{itemize} \item Standard sinusoidal positional encodings for both the position index ($0$ to $T-1$) and the domain ID ($0$ to $K$) \item These two embeddings (each $r/2$ dimensional) are concatenated to form the initial $r$-dimensional embedding \item Input: $(B, T)$ for positions and domains; Output: $(B, T, d)$ embeddings, where $B$ is the batch size. \end{itemize}
+\textbf{Positional encoding} (\texttt{PositionalEncoding} class): Each token at position $i$ in domain $d \in \{\src, *\}$ is mapped to a dense vector representation using: \begin{itemize} \item Standard sinusoidal positional encodings for the position index ($0$ to $T-1$ on source, $0$ to $T_*-1$ on target) and a domain indicator (source vs.\ target) \item These two embeddings (each $r/2$ dimensional) are concatenated to form the initial $r$-dimensional embedding \item Input: $(B, T)$ for positions and domain; Output: $(B, T, d)$ embeddings, where $B$ is the batch size \end{itemize}

-This design allows the model to be aware of both absolute position within the sequence and the domain context, enabling domain-specific parent selection as described in the following sections.
+This design lets the model condition on both absolute position and the source/target domain, enabling per-domain parent selection.